synavate/synavate-public/docs/index.md

 The heart of modern data's value lies in its interconnections.
 Synapse leverages this by using graph structures to model not just data, but its interrelations, its context, its story.
 It's a tool for those who dare to delve deeper, seeking to understand not just the 'what' but the 'how' and 'why' of data.

+We've seen how large companies use data, and database structures like graphs for recommendation and user mapping, but not the generalization.

 ## 🔭 Current Focus and Next Steps

+- **Technical Feasibility:** Synapse is our most ambitious project yet and we're exploring the technology stack and technical feasibility with the resources available.
 - **POC Development**: We're in the early stages, experimenting with basic datasets to forge the initial mappings that will form the backbone of Synapse.
 - **Seeking Talent**: We're on the lookout for skilled front-end developers.
 Your expertise will be pivotal in bringing the knowledge graph to life, making it interactive, intuitive, and insightful.
 - **Enhancement and Scalability**: Our journey is ongoing.
 We're continuously refining our algorithms to deepen and enrich the connections within our graph, driven by the innovation of the FOSS community.